yevgeniyilyin/aws-certification/architect-pro/architect-pro-notes.md

     - max 250 IOPS
     - max 250 MB/s

+EBS volume type can be modified in flight without the volume being detached or the instance being restarted.
+However, there are [some limitations](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/modify-volume-requirements.html) that need to be noticed.
+❗Decreasing the size of an EBS volume is not supported

 ## EC2 Instance Profiles and Roles
 Instance profile allow a role to be assumed to a single EC2 instance, and for applications running on that instance to assume a role while being abstracted away from any AWS identity.
 Applications running on EC2 are not AWS Identities and so it's instance profile which bridges that gap.